Bodies

 The ones who call the tune.
 Through Wolf Street’s political forces will we explore the nature of larger political structures, the act of creation, and the definition of value.

-The strings of the world are invisible and bigger than our hands but they can still be plucked and played all the same.
+The strings of the world are invisible and bigger than our hands but they can be plucked and played all the same.

 robert kurvitz – founder

-At least in the way that we tend to think of it, in gilded, capital letters that shine across the landscapes of our mind, Robert was never destined for greatness.
+At least in the way that we tend to think of it, in gilded, capital letters that blaze across the landscapes of our mind, Robert was never destined for greatness.
 His providence was a quieter thing.
-Aware of his own limitations as a dancer but not as a person, he was blessed with the rare selfless kind of passion that was (and still is) able to infect those around him, stoking their fires into infernos that, when combined, seemed capable of moving the heavens.
-Robert’s love is everyone’s love and so Wolf Street’s success was everyone’s success.
+Aware of his own limitations as a dancer but not as a person, he was blessed with the rare selfless kind of passion that was (and still is) able to galvanize those around him, not just stoking their own individual sparks into fires, but unifying them all into one single inferno.
+It was through this ability, and the direction derived from the sweeping scope of his vision, that Robert was able to create something bigger than himself and so it was that out of the humble Kurvitz Studio spaces was Wolf Street born.

 As a Human, Robert offers love and love and love.